savinien/MK351/angular/README.md

     `ng serve`

 This will launch the application on your browser.
 The app will be running from [http://localhost:4200]().
-Open the chrome developer tools (View/Developer/Developer tools) to inspect the app and follow it running on the console
+Open the chrome developer tools (View/Developer/Developer tools) to inspect the app and follow it running on the console.
+Whenever you change and save a file in your project, you'll see the resulting changes on chrome.

 <a name="ngex"></a>